ajpage74/terraform-foundations-azure/AZURE.md

 https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/virtual_network
 https://www.terraform.io/docs/language/syntax/configuration.html

+**Summary:** In this lab we'll build a virtual network and place it into the resource group created in the previous lab.

+---
 A resource group is like a container for Azure resources.
 Let's add a virtual network to the resource group you created in the previous lab.
 Copy the following code into your **main.tf** file:

 ```php